“Restore to me the joy of Your salvation and give me a willing spirit.” Psalm 51:12

 “Consider me and answer, Lord my God.
 Restore brightness to my eyes; otherwise, I will sleep in death.”
 Psalm 13:3

 I don’t know about you, but my hallelujah these days is puffy-eyed and groggy.
-Exhausted, in the most raw sense.
+Exhausted, in the most raw sense of the word.
 Somewhere in the mix it has become a quiet chore.
 Somewhere along the way I stopped expecting and started living on yesterday’s word, which became last week’s, which became last month’s.
 And this is not to say that the Lord cannot or will not fall fresh on scripture that you have read a million times, but it is to say that you, me, we cannot survive spiritually on just assuming that what the Lord did for us yesterday will fulfill today’s needs.

 Think about it like this: you make a batch of lemonade and it is the best lemonade you’ve ever tasted.
 You leave the squeezed lemons out on the counter over night and come back to make a new batch the next morning.
 You grab yesterday’s lemons and squeeeeze them, only to find that they are completely used up.
 This does not change the fact that yesterday’s batch of lemonade rocked your world—it simply means you need new lemons!